rijin113/ToDo-App/README.md

 ## Importing Modules

-Run `npm install` to import all the neccessary node modules such as bootstrap, jquery, popper.js, etc.
+Run `npm install` to import all the neccessary node modules such as Bootstrap, Jquery, Popper.js, etc.

 ## Development server